inmhallur/reading-list/README.md

 - http://a.co/096h1Je (The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoy Guilt-Free Play [Neil Fiore])
 - http://a.co/gGPRhTN (Clean Code: A Handbook of Agile Software Craftsmanship [Robert C. Martin])
 - http://a.co/1YgE6ge (Release It!: Design and Deploy Production-Ready Software [Michael T. Nygard])
+- http://a.co/3pcBhIa (Type-driven Development with Idris [Edwin Brady])

 ## Resource Mining (may be time consuming)